ibm-cloud-docs/watsonxdata/lite_plan.md

 You can add only one Presto (Java) engine, Spark engine (single node, small size - 8 vCPU, 32GB node) and Milvus service (Milvus with size specification, Starter - 1 Million vectors, Index Parameters - 64, Segment size (1024)).
 To understand the restrictions, see [Lite plan features and restrictions](/docs/watsonxdata?topic=watsonxdata-getting-started#limitations-lite){: external}.
 {: important}

+## Building scalable, real-time NoSQL and AI applications with Astra DB
+{: #astra}
+{: step}

+Use the **Build NoSQL and AI applications** option to build scalable, real-time NoSQL and AI applications with Astra DB.

+When you select the **Build NoSQL and AI applications** option, the Astra DB sign up page opens.
+Singn In top continnue to Astra DB user interface.

 ## Exploring the Query History Monitoring and Management